 - 1. Complete assigned readings for important background information and context. - 2.
-Attend lecture to expand on the read material.
-Infrequently, you may watch pre-recorded lecture material to allow for a more in-depth activity during class time. - 3.
+Watch the pre-recorded lecture materials to expand on the read material. - 3.
 Reflect on the module's content through engaging in end-of-module activities or discussions.

 Grading Policies